The Bends (album): Critical reception

 The Bends brought Radiohead significant critical attention.
 The Guardian critic Caroline Sullivan wrote that Radiohead had "transformed themselves from nondescript guitar-beaters to potential arena-fillers ...
 The grandeur may eventually pall, as it has with U2, but it's been years since big bumptious rock sounded this emotional."
 Q described The Bends as a "powerful, bruised, majestically desperate record of frighteningly good songs".
 In NME, Mark Sutherland wrote that "Radiohead clearly resolved to make an album so stunning it would make people forget their own name, never mind ['Creep']", describing it as "the consummate, all-encompassing, continent-straddling '90s rock record".
-Dave Morrison of Select wrote that it "captures and clarifies a much wider trawl of moods than Pablo Honey" and praised Radiohead as "one of the UK's big league, big-rock assets".
+Dave Morrison of Select wrote that The Bends "captures and clarifies a much wider trawl of moods than Pablo Honey" and praised Radiohead as "one of the UK's big league, big-rock assets".
 NME and Melody Maker named The Bends among the top ten albums of the year.

 Critical reception in the US was mixed.
-Chuck Eddy of Spin deemed much of The Bends "nodded-out nonsense mumble, not enough concrete emotion", while Kevin McKeough from the Chicago Tribune panned Yorke's lyrics as "self-absorbed" and the music as overblown and pretentious.
+Chuck Eddy of Spin deemed much of The Bends "nodded-out nonsense mumble, not enough concrete emotion".
+Kevin McKeough from the Chicago Tribune panned Yorke's lyrics as "self-absorbed" and the music as overblown and pretentious, and said there was "little on the British group's second record to suggest they'll be more than one-hit wonders".
 In The Village Voice, Robert Christgau wrote that the guitar parts and expressions of angst were skilful and natural, but lacked depth: "The words achieve precisely the same pitch of aesthetic necessity as the music, which is none at all."
 In the Los Angeles Times, Sandy Morris praised Yorke as "almost as enticingly enigmatic as Smashing Pumpkins' Billy Corgan, though of a more delicate constitution".

-In 1997, Jonny Greenwood said The Bends had been a "turning point" for Radiohead: "It started appearing in people's [best of] polls for the end of the year.
-That's when it started to feel like we made the right choice about being a band."
-The success gave Radiohead the confidence to self-produce their next album, OK Computer (1997), with Godrich.